daneden/daneden.me/index.md

 ---
 layout: page
-title: Everything is Designed
+title: Everything is Spooky
 ---

-{% image /assets/images/illustration.svg %}
+{% image /assets/images/halloween.svg %}

 Find an object that hasn’t been manipulated by the human hand.
 If you’re sitting in a café or an office, at home or on a train, chances are you’ll find that a very difficult task.